HB412 Alabama 2016 Session

 Summary

-This bill would prohibit licensing authorities from inquiring into or considering an applicant's conviction history for consideration of a license until after the applicant is found to be otherwise qualified for a license, except when a conviction is directly related to the occupation for which the license is sought.
+- Prohibits licensing authorities from inquiring into or considering an applicant's conviction history until after the applicant is found otherwise qualified; exception if the conviction is directly related to the occupation.

-This bill would require employers to maintain certain employment and hiring records relating to the conviction history of employees and job applicants.
+- Requires employers to maintain certain employment and hiring records related to conviction history and to keep background check information confidential.

 Bill Actions